Citronics/debos-lemon/README.md

 After building, you should use `img2simg` to create a sparse image before flashing it with fastboot.

-It is part of the `android-sdk-libsparse-utils` so be sure to install it with:
+It is part of the `android-sdk-libsparse-utils` on debian bookworm so be sure to install it with:
 ```
 sudo apt install android-sdk-libsparse-utils
 ```

-Or the equivalent for your linux distribution.
+Or the equivalent for your linux distribution and version.

 ## Prerequisite

-You need to have lk2nd flashed on the boot partition for these images to work.
+You need to have lk2nd flashed on the boot partition of your fairphone 2 for these images to work.
 Download it [here](https://github.com/msm8916-mainline/lk2nd/releases/download/20.0/lk2nd-msm8974.img) and run:
 ```
 fastboot flash boot lk2nd-msm8974.img
 fastboot reboot